 Even light and moderate drinking (up to one drink a day for women and up to two drinks a day for men) is associated with an increased risk of certain alcohol related cancers in women and male smokers, suggests a large study published by The BMJ today (1).
-Overall, light to moderate drinking was
+Overall, light to moderate drinking was been linked to increased risk of several cancers.
+However, the association between light to moderate drinking and overall cancer risk is less clear.
+The role of alcohol independent of smoking has also not been settled.

 However, among women, light to moderate drinking (up to one drink per day) was associated with an increased risk of alcohol related cancer, mainly breast cancer.
-Risk of alcohol-related cancers was also higher among light and moderate drinking men (up to two drinks per day), but only in those who had ever smoked.
+Risk of alcoholrelated cancers was also higher among light and moderate drinking men (up to two drinks per day), but only in those who had ever smoked.
 No association was found in men who had never smoked.